fanf2/qp/notes-mistakes.md

   * index word

-    contains metadata about a twig array, including key offset and bitmap
+    contains metadata about a twig vector, including key offset and bitmap

   * key offset